Clark737/startup/README.md

 - All pages will display the home screen if user has not logged in.
 - starting an image will add it to the server and host page
 - add functionality to the cpu and memory usage - add the ablility to update them perioticly

+Things I learned
+- knowing sentax saves hours of work...
+- local mem is interesting and useful
+- You can delete local mem with a function and it is easy localStorage.removeItem(keyname)
+- I dont know how to make login and passwords actualy safe